mounty1/JackRose/source/README.md

   - administration: will need something more sophisticated such as client side Javascript, most likely via one of the Haskell-to-JS projects.

-- Hierarchy of .cfg files:  personal, group, site;  maybe generalised multiple levels, specified in the .conf

 - As a site option, it will be necessary to allow creation of new users without an existing user .cfg and possibly selection from a list of data sources.

-- Writeback of .cfg files during administrative change;  requires:
-  - passthrough of XML without entity substitution etc.
-  - configuration items (views, datasources etc.) must track their .cfg so that the correct .cfg can be rewritten.

-- Testing framework -- query/response pairs.

 - Notation for drilling into indirect data.